adrien-ben/bagl/README.md

 Model are represented by a graph.
 The root (represented by the Model class) can contains several nodes (represented by the ModelNode class).
 Each node can have its own children.
 A node contains transform data and can contain one or more meshes.

+> Normals and tangents are not computed after load.
+So make sur that models you import already contain those.
+Models without
+> normals won't be lit and models using normal mapping but whose tangent are not provided will be either not lit or incorrectly lit.

 ### Lights

 The renderer supports directional, point, and spot lights.
 Some area lights will be implemented (sphere and tube).